 How much the national insurance hike will cost your small business

-The planned 1.25 per cent increase on both employeer and employee NICs from next year will lift the tax on employment from 22.7 per cent to 24.6 per cent and will widen the gap with the self-employed, whose own NIC rate will increase from 9 per cent to 10.25 per cent.
+The planned 1.25 per cent percentage point increase on both employer and employee NICs from next year will lift the tax on employment from 22.7 per cent to 24.6 per cent and will widen the gap with the self-employed, whose own NIC rate will increase from 9 per cent to 10.25 per cent.

 About two-fifths of all NICs are paid by employers, with the rest borne by staff.